Ideles in higher dimension: Historical Background and Introduction

+In their work~\cite{KS2} Kato and Saito give an idelic description of the dual of the class group $\mathrm{Hom}(\C_\Nis (X,\mathcal I) , A ) $ for an arbitrary abelian group $A$ in terms of an {\em infinite product} over all Parshin chains of $X$.
+If one dually tries to find an actual presentation of $\C_\Nis (X,\mathcal I)$ in terms of the corresponding {\em direct sum} over all Parshin chains one faces the problem that the reciprocities which correspond to two-dimensional local rings on $\mathrm{supp}(\mathcal O_X /\mathcal I)$ do not lie in the direct sum.
+If $\dim(X)\le 2$ there are no such two-dimensional local rings, which explains why it is much easier to define idelic class groups in this case.

+Our new idea to solve the problem is roughly: Do not factor out the reciprocities that cause the problem.
+Then what remains is to show that you actually get the same class group as Kato and Saito, which is done in Section~\ref{CompNis}.

+Section 1 is motivational.
+In Sections~2 -- 6 we define our idele class group and prove basic properties.
+Section~7 shows how Wiesend's class group is related to our ideles.
+In Section~8 we prove the central theorems of this note giving an isomorphism between the Kato-Saito class group and our idele class group.
+Section~9 states the main results of higher class field theory in terms of our idele class group.

+In this note we restrict ourselves to introducing the new idele class groups and giving their first properties.
+In \cite{KeSai} we will show how our idelic approach leads to new and direct proofs for practically all known types of higher dimensional class field theory.
+We also obtain new results, e.g.,\ on the class field theory of henselian local rings.

 I would like to thank Uwe Jannsen, Shuji Saito and Alexander Schmidt for numerous discussions on higher class field theory.
-Kanetomo Sato's article~\cite{Sato} was very helpful during the preparation of the present note.
+Reading Kanetomo Sato's article~\cite{Sato} was very enlightening for the preparation of the present note.
+Alexander Schmidt made helpful suggestions for improving the text.